-And of course, there are some new animoji with a mouse, octopus, and a cow.
-And there’s a lot of new memoji customizations, from makeup to all types of body piercings.
+And of course, there are new animoji faces with a mouse, an octopus, and a cow.
+And there are also a lot of new memoji customizations, from makeup to all types of piercings.

-After an update, it’s not uncommon to have issues with the Message app, FaceTime, and even the phone app.
-So let’s take a look at some of those common issues.
+After an update, it’s not uncommon to have issues with the Messages app, FaceTime, or even the Phone app.
+Let’s take a look at some of those common issues.

 Message app and iMessage problems with iOS 13 and iPadOS

-The first time you open Messages after an update, you might see a message that Messages is indexing.
+The first time you open Messages after updated to iOS 13 or iPadOS, you might see a message that Messages is indexing.
 If you see this, don’t worry — it’s an expected part of the greatly improved search function in Messages.

 Stuck on iMessage or FaceTime waiting for activation?

 After a major iOS or iPadOS update, iMessage and FaceTime may need to reactivate.
-And occasionally, they get stuck in this process, especially when Apple Servers are slammed with requests.
+Occasionally, they get stuck in this process, especially when Apple’s servers are slammed with requests.

-What usually works is toggling off iMessage or FaceTime, then waiting 20-30 seconds, and toggling it back on to force the services to reconnect to Apple Servers with your Apple ID.
+What usually works is toggling off iMessage or FaceTime, then waiting 20-30 seconds and toggling it back on to force the services to reconnect to Apple’s servers.